rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 The issue here is that using so much *automation* in modern development, we grant access to a huge amount of tools/libraries without *really* knowing exactly what they're doing.
 We take it for granted that each of these libraries is entirely safe and without their security vulnerabilities - or worse - performing malicious activities themselves.

 We all want the most streamlined Dev cycle possible.
-We all use automation tools that trigger a whole bunch of process doings things that barely any of us are aware of.
+We all use automation tools that trigger a whole bunch of processes, doings things that barely any of us are aware of.
 The propensity of some Devs to throw `sudo` commands at package managers if a command fails is also terrifying.

-So how do we get around this?  ***Take a Tech Blueprint!***  This needn't be a complex process, it's as simple as knowing which pieces of Software do what on your servers, and how much authority you've granted them.
+So how do we get around this?  ***Take a Tech Blueprint!***  This needn't be a complex process, it's as simple as knowing what each piece of Software is doing on your servers, and what authority they've been granted.
 Take a note of any new tools / packages before you grant them permissions, and do a little research.
 Some simple Googling of key phrases i.e. `*package* security vulnerabilities` will usually bring up more results than you'd expect.
 It's also worth checking out the *Issues* tab on the package's GitHub page.
 Vulnerabilities are often discussed there and you'll be able to act accordingly.
 This applies to the top-level Package Managers too.

 Package managers are used by almost ALL of us.
 If you really want to scare yourself, go ahead and search `*package manager* security vulnerability` and take a look at all of the results!
 Again, knowing what we are installing and granting permissions to, and especially keeping a note of this, could just save our Bacon.
+Take a look at [https://medium.com/friendship-dot-js/i-peeked-into-my-node-modules-directory-and-you-wont-believe-what-happened-next-b89f63d21558](this horror story.)

 **Handy tip:**  if you want to know which hooks an npm package runs, before you install it, run the command: